NFL Draft Grades - Cleveland Browns

 Round: 2

-NFL Team Logo for Browns Cleveland Browns: James Pearce Jr., DE/OLB, Tennessee Image for UT
+NFL Team Logo for Browns Cleveland Browns: Shedeur Sanders, QB, Colorado Image for CU

 Nearly two decades ago, the Browns passed on Brady Quinn to much criticism, but then traded up into the end of the opening round to select the Notre Dame prospect.
 Perhaps history will repeat itself 18 years later, with Cleveland going after a quarterback with its second pick after passing on one with its initial selection.
-Or, perhaps the Browns will draft something else if they don't love any of these quarterback options.
-The Browns could draft Abdul Carter.
-If they don't, defensive end will be in play at No. 33 despite quarterback being chalk.
-James Pearce put a ton of pressure on the quarterback in '23.
-He has a ton of potential, but he needs to fill out his frame.
+Shedeur Sanders has a high football IQ and great leadership skills.
+He doesn't have a stellar arm, but it's good enough for him to be a first-round pick.
 Follow @walterfootball for updates.
 Also, you can Support Us on Patreon here!
 Also, if you haven't visited the site in a while, you may have noticed the new look.
 Yes, after nearly two decades, we've finally re-designed our site to be more modern.
 This was not done on a whim, but rather out of necessity because of what occurred during the 2023 NFL Draft.
 Our site crashed during the entire first day of the draft, which was disastrous for our revenue stream because we make more money during the draft than any other time.
 The site crashed because a line of code conflicted with the old format of the site, so we had to transition to this new look.
 Because we lost so much money during the draft, I want to point out that you can really help support the site by paying for the ad-free version of it.
 It's $7.99 per month, but you'll get a super-fast site with no ads.
 My developer will be adding new features to paid subscribers as well, so look for that in the near future.
 If you don't want to pay, please spread the word about the site through word of mouth.
 That would also be a big help!
-Pick change; previously Omarion Hampton, RB

 Round: 3